-Note You can also assign the autofocus function to one of the programmable buttons.
-For more information, see section 7.11 Programmable buttons.
+- You can also assign the autofocus function to the programmable button.
+For more information, see section 7.9 Programmable button. - · Autofocus is not supported by all camera models.

 7.4.2.1 Autofocus method

 When autofocusing, the camera can use one of the following focus methods: